The CarbonNeutral Protocol Index

 • Full details of estimates, extrapolations, models and industry models applied

-• Full results of calculations (including without limitation, total emissions per unit, organised by subject)
+• Full results of calculations (including without limitation, total emissions per unit, organized by subject)

-• Volume of carbon credits or other environmental instruments to be offset in order for subject to achieve CarbonNeutral® certification
+• Volume of carbon credits or other environmental instruments to offset emissions in order for subject to achieve CarbonNeutral® certification

 • Percentage of the total GHG emissions inventory that is from primary data vs. the percentage that is calculated based on upon estimates (the exact percentage is recommended)